Capitol Police watchdog says force needs a "culture change"

-WASHINGTON (AP) — The top watchdog for the U.S. Capitol Police will tell a House committee on Thursday that there is a need for a culture change within the force after broad failures in its response to the Jan.
+WASHINGTON (AP) — The top watchdog for the U.S. Capitol Police told a House committee Thursday that there is a need for a culture change within the force after broad failures in its response to the Jan.
 6 insurrection, including missed intelligence predicting a "war" and weapons that were so old that officers didn't feel comfortable using them.

 Capitol Police Inspector General Michael A. Bolton has investigated the force's missteps since the siege, when hundreds of President Donald Trump's supporters broke into the building and sent lawmakers fleeing for their lives.
 In a 104-page report obtained by The Associated Press, he paints a dire picture of his agency's ability to respond to future threats and casts serious doubt on whether the force would be able to respond to another large-scale attack.

-In prepared remarks, Bolton says the Capitol Police needs to improve its intelligence gathering, training, and operational planning.
-There also needs to be a change in the way that the force views its own mission, he says.
+Bolton told the House Administration Committee that the Capitol Police needs to improve its intelligence gathering, training, and operational planning.
+There also needs to be a change in the way that the force views its own mission, he said.

-“In regards to culture change, we see that the Department needs to move away from the thought process as a traditional Police Department and move to the posture as a Protective Agency,” Bolton writes in the remarks.
-“A police department is a reactive force.
-A crime is committed; police respond and make an arrest.
-Whereas, a Protective Agency is postured to being proactive to prevent events such as January 6th.”
+“In regards a cultural change, we see that the department needs to move away from the thought process as a traditional police department and move to the posture of a protective agency,” Bolton said.
+“A police department is geared to be a reactive force, for the most part.
+Whearas a protective agency is postured, in their training and planning, to be proactive to prevent events such as January 6th.”

-The Capitol Police have so far refused to publicly release the report — prepared in March and marked as “law enforcement sensitive” — despite congressional pressure.
-Democratic Rep. Zoe Lofgren of California, who heads the House Administration Committee, said last month that she found the report, along with another so-called “flash report” the department had circulated internally, “detailed and disturbing.”
-Lofgren's committee is holding Thursday's hearing.
+The Capitol Police have so far refused to publicly release the report — prepared in March and marked as “law enforcement sensitive."

-Bolton found that the department’s deficiencies were — and remain — widespread: Equipment was old and stored badly; officers didn't complete required training; and there was a lack of direction at the Civil Disturbance Unit, which exists to ensure that legislative functions of Congress are not disrupted by civil unrest or protest activity.
+In the document, Bolton found that the department’s deficiencies were, and remain, widespread: Equipment was old and stored badly; officers didn't complete required training; and there was a lack of direction at the Civil Disturbance Unit, which exists to ensure that legislative functions of Congress are not disrupted by civil unrest or protest activity.
 That was exactly what happened on Jan.
 6 when Trump supporters violently pushed past police and broke into the Capitol as Congress counted the Electoral College votes that certified Joe Biden's victory.

 The report also focuses on several pieces of missed intelligence, including the force's own inconsistent information gathering and an FBI memo sent the day before the insurrection that then-Capitol Police Chief Steven Sund has told lawmakers he never saw.
 That memo, which is included in the report's appendix, warned of threatening online postings by Trump backers, including one comment that Congress “needs to hear glass breaking, doors being kicked in” and blood being spilled.